ashleyrevlett/candy-wars/README.md

 # Spice Wars

 Knock-off of the old-school Drug Wars calculator game.
-Built with TypeScript on Node.
+Built with TypeScript and Vue.js 3.

 Run it on the command line:
 ```